 I’ve learned a lot from this travel and it really made me think of doing it more often (if budget permits).
 But travels are not always as good as we’d like them to be.
 There’s traffic, flight delays, too hot, expensive hotels and a ton of other things.
 But hey, that’s not to discourage you from traveling.
 It’s just a reality you have to prepare yourself with.
 And I tell you, I’ve learned a lot of lessons from this trip so here are some of the key takeaways from our family escapade which I hope will help you plan out your own escape from your comfy hideout.
 I hope this travel tips for freelancers will help you on your next escapade.

 Before Your Trip

 Preparation is key.
 So be sure to do some due diligence before you embark on your journey.
-Simply questions to ask yourself or your group, like:
+Simple questions to ask yourself or your group, like: